baliomega/baliomega.github.io/README.md

 # Nurul Izwan Dahlan – Personal Website

-This is the source code for my personal website and online resume, designed and developed by me, Nurul Izwan Dahlan.
+This is the source code for my personal website and online resume, originally created using a Cursor free account and further tweaked and customized by me, Nurul Izwan Dahlan.

 ## Overview
 - **Purpose:** Showcase my resume, skills, professional experience, and selected projects in a modern, accessible, and visually engaging format.